eclipse-iofog/iofogctl/docs/md/iofogctl_connect.md

-iofogctl connect -f controlplane.yaml iofogctl connect --kube FILE --email EMAIL --pass PASSWORD iofogctl connect --ecn-addr ENDPOINT --name NAME --email EMAIL --pass PASSWORD
+iofogctl connect -f controlplane.yaml iofogctl connect --kube FILE --email EMAIL --pass PASSWORD iofogctl connect --ecn-addr ENDPOINT --name NAME --email EMAIL --pass PASSWORD iofogctl connect --generate
 ```

 ### Options

 ```
-      --ecn-addr string   URL of Edge Compute Network to connect to --email string      ioFog user email address
+      --b64               Indicate whether input password (--pass) is base64 encoded or not --ecn-addr string   URL of Edge Compute Network to connect to --email string      ioFog user email address
   -f, --file string       YAML file containing resource definitions for Controllers, Agents, and Microservice to deploy
-      --force             Overwrite existing namespace -h, --help              help for connect
+      --force             Overwrite existing namespace
+      --generate          Generate a connection string that can be used to connect to this ECN -h, --help              help for connect
       --kube string       Kubernetes config file.
 Typically ~/.kube/config --name string       Name you would like to assign to Controller